akasaki1211/boneDynamicsNode/README.md

 - `Elasticity` : Force to return to the original posture.
 - `Stiffness` : Suppresses changes between frames (steps).
 Setting to 1 will result in loss of motion.
 - `Mass` : Affects the force to return to the original posture.
-- `Gravity` : If Y-up and the unit is in centimeters, it is [0,-980,0].
+- `Gravity` : If Y-up and the unit is in centimeters, set [0,-980,0].
 - `Gravity Multiply` : Will be multiplied by Gravity.

 ### Bake to Keyframes